JaspalSingh1759/stacksimplify-aws-eks-kubernetes-masterclass/04-EKS-Storage-with-EBS-ElasticBlockStore/04-03-UserManagement-MicroService-with-MySQLDB/README.md

 ### Create User Management Microservice NodePort Service manifest
 - NodePort Service
+- Port Explanation
+nodePort: 31231
+This is the external-facing port that is opened on every node in the cluster.
+External traffic can reach the service through this port on any node's IP address57.
+The nodePort range is typically between 30000 and 327675.
+port: 8095
+This is the internal port on which the Kubernetes service is exposed within the cluster68.
+Other pods or services within the cluster can communicate with this service using this port.
+targetPort: 8095
+This is the actual port on the pod where the application is running and listening for incoming traffic46.
+In this case, it's the same as the service port, but it could be different if the application inside the container uses a different port.
+Traffic Flow
+The traffic flow for this NodePort service configuration would be:
+External client → Node IP:31231
+NodePort service receives traffic on port 31231 Service forwards traffic to internal port 8095
+Traffic is then directed to targetPort 8095 on the selected pod(s) This setup allows external access to the service while maintaining internal routing flexibility.
+It's particularly useful for development and testing scenarios, or when you need to expose services externally without using a load balancer35.

 ## Step-03: Create UserManagement Service Deployment & Service
 ```